 When relocating to Australia, you firstly need to ask yourself - are you covered by Medicare, our public health insurance system?
 And the answer - well, it depends.
-Residents of some countries enjoy limited Medicare cover, but only for medically necessary, and only under certain conditions.
+Residents of some countries enjoy limited Medicare cover, but only for medically necessary treatment, and only under certain conditions.
 If you aren’t covered though, you’ll have to pay for hospital or medical treatment, which can be pricey.
 For instance, an emergency appendix removal can cost as much as $30,000.
 Ouch!

 Overseas visitors who enter Australia on a temporary visa will not be eligible for Medicare benefits unless they’re a resident of a country that has a 'Reciprocal Health Care Agreement' with Australia.